Rapptz/discord.py/docs/discord.rst

     .. image:: /images/discord_create_app_form.png
         :alt: The new application form filled in.

-5. Create a Bot User by visiting Bot page and clicking "Add Bot".
+5. Create a Bot User by navigating to the "Bot" tab and clicking "Add Bot".

     - Click "Yes, do it!" to continue.